Manhwa

 Manhwa (/ko/) is the general Korean term for comics and print cartoons.
 Outside Korea, the term usually refers to Korean comics.

-Modern Manhwa has extended its reach to many other countries.
-These comics have branched outside of Korea by access to Webtoons and have created an impact that has resulted in some movie, drama and television show adaptations.
+Modern manhwa has extended its reach to many other countries.
+These comics have branched outside of Korea through webtoons and have created an impact that has resulted in some movie, drama and television show adaptations.
+Many people mix up manga and manhwa.
+Unlike manga, manhwa is typically read in a vertical format.

 Characteristics

 The author or artist of a manhwa is called a manhwaga.
 They take on the task of creating a comic that fits a certain format.
 Manhwa is read in the same direction as English books, horizontally and from left to right, because Korean is normally written and read horizontally.
 It can also be written and read vertically from right to left, top to bottom.
 Webtoons tend to be structured differently in the way they are meant for scrolling where manga is meant to be looked at page by page.
 Manhwa, unlike their manga counterpart, is often in color when posted on the internet, but in black & white when in a printed format.

 Manhwa art differs from manga and manhua as well with its distinct features.
 The bodies of characters are often realistically proportioned, while the faces remain unrealistic.
 Manhwas also often have very detailed clothing on their characters as well as intricate backgrounds.
 Webtoons use vertical scrolling to their advantage to demonstrate movement or the passage of time.
 Manhwa webtoons are also recognized for having simplified dialogue compared to print.